1.Solid waste processing and management

 MRF is a centre where non-compostable solid waste can be temporarily stored by the local body or any person

 authorised by the ULB to facilitate segregation, sorting and recovery of various components of waste by informal sector of waste pickers or any other work force engaged for the purpose before the waste in delivered or taken up for its processing or disposal.
 Suchitwa Mission provides technical and financial support to Local Self Government Institutions for such units.
-30 MRFs have been established in the year 2016-17 in 8 districts.

 The concept ‘Swap-Shop’, aims at providing a public system for exchanging reusable goods that could be useful for others.
 Local self-governance bodies have the primary responsibility for arranging the functions of swap-shops, which are being set up with active public participation of 93 municipalities.
 As part of the campaign, drop facility centres that would collect and store the permissible items from public have been put up at various places by local self-governing bodies.